USS Wampanoag (1864): Development and design

 Commerce raiding by CSS Alabama and CSS Florida, both built in English yards, reached a point in 1863 where continued peaceful relations between the United States and Great Britain were seriously jeopardized.
 As a result, Congress responded by authorizing construction of a new class of screw frigates as part of the naval procurement bill of that year.
 These vessels, designed to be the fastest in the world, were intended for use in hit-and-run operations against British ports and commerce in the event of war.
 Wampanoag was the lead ship of this class, which also included the Madawaska.

 Wampanoag contained numerous design features unprecedented in American naval construction.
 Her hull — designed by clipper ship architect Benjamin Franklin Delano — was unusually long and tapered relative to the vessel's beam.
 Her machinery, developed by Naval Engineer Benjamin F. Isherwood, was unique for its geared steam engine in which slow-moving machinery coupled to fast-moving propulsion gear.

 Tremendous debate caused by this design delayed construction, preventing Wampanoag from being completed in time to serve in the American Civil War.
+According to MIT professor and technology historian Elting E. Morison, the Navy's resistance to the ship's design reflected less a dispassionate appraisal of its merits than a prejudice against steam power generally, which senior decisionmakers saw as undermining the manly virtues that reliance on the sail supposedly cultivated.